Design, Death and

 Prototyping & Testing

-With careful evaluation and meticulous iteration process, we ended up developing petpresence.com, a website that aims to ease pet owners' grief with temporary replications of their pet’s hologram.
+With careful evaluation and meticulous iteration process, we ended up developing a website (which is unavailable right now) that aims to ease pet owners' grief with temporary replications of their pet’s hologram.
 Users need to upload a few pictures of their lost pets and complete a small quiz about their pets’ personalities.